 And I’m really happy with my living room too.
 I love to decorate it with lots of pretty neutrals and florals.
 Click HERE to see the BEFORE.

-After construction was completed, our yard was a blank slate because it was completely torn apart updating the septic bed in the backyard and moving the well to the front yard.
+After construction was completed, our yard was a blank slate because it was completely torn apart from updating the septic bed in the backyard and moving the well to the front yard.

 My passion for gardening really took off after moving to our home.
 So having a blank slate was the perfect opportunity to change the foundation gardens and surrounding beds.